ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 Open source development, even from what pybrain/pybrain3's initial developers created, proved to be more functional than modern day proprietarily built libraries and software.
 What open source development of AI allows for is the same scope analysis to the problem set NASA uses when finding the root causes of a problem.

 While still unsafe, tested and mildly unsafe is better than absolute panick, which is what openai has as a code base.
+At best it is a good template to work from, but, lacks human qualities that would be considered inherent by Alan Turings' definition of AI, much like Isaac Asimovs'.